The Concept of Monotheism: “ONE AND ONLY ONE GOD”

 Thus we have heard from the wise men who taught us this.
 He who knows at the same time both the Unmanifested and the Manifested, he crosses over death through knowledge of the manifested and attains immortality through the knowledge of the First Cause.”

-THAT( the Invisible ABSOLUTE) is WHOLE, WHOLE is THIS(the Immanent); what has come out of WHOLE(the Invisible) is also WHOLE( the Visible).
-When the WHOLE is taken out of the WHOLE, the WHOLE remains WHOLE(it remains unaltered).
+THAT (the Invisible or Unmanifest Absolute) is WHOLE, WHOLE is THIS (the Visible or Manifest Absolute); what has come out of WHOLE (the Invisible) is also WHOLE ( the Visible).
+When the WHOLE is taken out of the WHOLE, the WHOLE remains WHOLE (it remains unaltered).

 OM!
 PEACE, PEACE, LET PEACE ALONE PREVAIL.